fchollet/ARC-AGI/README.md

 As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
 For each test input, the test-taker is allowed 3 trials (this holds for all test-takers, either humans or AI).

+Note: This repository specifically contains the tasks for `ARC-AGI-1` task data.
+Future versions of the ARC-AGI benchmark will be versioned (ex: ARC-AGI-2, etc.).

 ## Task file format